-Push your closed fist gently into the middle of the dough close to the
+Push your oiled, closed fist gently into the middle

-one, then let rest on the counter for about 15 minutes, covered to keep
+one, then let rest on the counter for about 15 minutes, covered with

 how it’s done: Pick up the piece of dough that will become a loaf

-of bread and gently pull the edges of the dough that were just cut underneath,
+of bread and gently pull the cut edges of the dough underneath, making

+firmly.
 Then put the ‘round’ on a clean dry counter with

 the bottom side down and put your hands on the sides of it.
 Push the

 round from alternate sides so that it goes around and around on the counter.

 You’ll see the skin tightening as you do this.
 Do it gently so

 you don’t break the skin.
 Alton Brown and his cohort, Shirley

-Corriher, both of whom I admire greatly, taught me about rounding and its importance.
+Corriher, both of whom I admire greatly, taught me about rounding

-go.
-You can oil it with vegetable oil or spray the pan first with Pam if
+bread will go.
+You can oil the pan or spray it first with Pam if

-you like, but the cornmeal adds an artisan-like texture to the bottom
+you like, but the cornmeal adds an artisan-like texture to the

-of your loaf of bread, so don't leave out that step.
-There’s a
+your loaf of bread, so don't leave out that step.
+There’s a good

 all the time.
 Actually, I have several—one for cornmeal, one for